fortunewalla/birdstrikes/README.md

  * Írasd ki madár és állam-méretenként (tehát 2 mezőn együttesen csoportosítva) a legnagyobb kár értékét.
  * ^^ Ebből irasd ki az átlagos kárt azokban az állam/méret csoportokban, ahol több, mint 1000 baleset történt

+* Again: In how many states did the accident occur?
+(Now the result should be a number on the screen)
+* In which state did the most total damage occur?
+* On average, what size bird does how much damage?
+* Write out the value of the largest damage per bird and state size (ie grouped together in 2 fields).
+* ^^ From this, write down the average damage in the states/size groups where more than 1000 accidents occurred

 ## JOINING
 ```
 SELECT * FROM emberek